-- Rules to implement these requirements are drafted and will be proposed to the DFPS Council at its April 2006 meeting. - The DFPS child care licensing handbook and related forms were revised to incorporate these requirements and for staff to record findings of compliance or noncompliance on these rules. - Residential child care licensing management staff was trained on these changes in January 2006.
+- Rules to adopt these requirements were proposed at the April 2006 DFPS Council meeting and were presented for recommendation to adopt at the October 2006 Council meeting. - The DFPS child care licensing handbook and related forms were revised to incorporate these requirements and for staff to record findings of compliance or noncompliance on these rules. - Residential child care licensing management staff was trained on these changes in January 2006.